Treode/treode.github.io/managing-peers.md

   } ]</span>
 </pre>

 These state changes happen independently for each shard.
 When you want to change a larger atlas, you can change several shards or just one at a time.
-It&#700;s up to you.
-You can also issue an updated atlas that cancels or changes a move, even when it&#700;s in progress.
+It's up to you.
+You can also issue an updated atlas that cancels or changes a move, even when it's in progress.

 ## Parallel Scans

 Our atlas maps all keys to one shard at the moment.
-As our database grows, we&#700;ll need to map slices of data to different machines.
+As our database grows, we'll need to map slices of data to different machines.
 By the time our fledgeling business has that much data, it probably has money to afford a large cluster, and we could build an atlas that maps many shards, each to three or five machines.
-However, to keep this walkthrough manageable, let&#700;s work with an atlas of two shards, each of one machine.
+However, to keep this walkthrough manageable, let's work with an atlas of two shards, each of one machine.

 <pre class="highlight">
 curl -w'\n' -i -XPUT -d@- \